docker/docs/install/linux/docker-ce/ubuntu.md

 ### Supported storage drivers

-Docker EE on Ubuntu supports `overlay2` and `aufs` storage drivers.
+Docker CE on Ubuntu supports `overlay2` and `aufs` storage drivers.

 - For new installations on version 4 and higher of the Linux kernel, `overlay2` is supported and preferred over `aufs`.